-Revenue from sales of finished zippers and sliders slightly increased by approximately HK\$9.25 million or 4.8% to approximately HK\$202.22 million for the year ended 31 December 2019 (2018: approximately HK\$192.97 million).
-The increase was primarily due to the promotion of organisational intensity of the Group, the encouraging results from the strengthened marketing and product innovation, the constant escalation of responsiveness to customer needs and the continuous enhancement of customer service level.
+Revenue from sales of finished zippers and sliders increased by approximately HK\$67.65 million or 40.4% to approximately HK\$235.07 million for the year ended 31 December 2021 (2020: approximately HK\$167.42 million).
+The increase was primarily due to the stabilising of global economy especially in China and the impact of the global outbreak of the COVID-19 has been recovering progressively, resulting in increased number of sales orders from customers of the Group who are primarily OEMs who manufacture apparel products.